Open Call Student Jury Program

 What we provide

-We send all login information and deadline reminders to students.
-When the professor is ready to end the voting, we deactivate your login and provide you with a unique tally page that shows all the votes for your class.
+We send all login information and deadline reminders to students, as well as provide you with a unique tally page that shows all the votes for your class.
 This is a grid (see example below) that displays the ratings given by each student, and every proposal submitted in the order of its current ranking by all jurors (not just your class).

 We ask you to only share this unique page with your class after all students have finished voting and their logins have been deactivated.
 This tally page provides the ability to view any proposal so that the class may read them together for discussion (see below for suggested topics) and expires one month after it is provided to the professor.